C-fAR

 Research Areas

 CfAR links research across a wide range of disciples within astrophysics and relativity broadly.
-The research currently undertaken includes Exoplanet research, proto-planetary disk research, high energy astrophysics including gamma ray bursts and both research into the astrophysical and relativistic treatment of black holes.
+The research currently undertaken includes proto-planetary disk research, high energy astrophysics including gamma ray bursts, astrophysical and relativistic treatment of black holes, gravitational waves and quantum field theory in curved spacetimes.

 Weakly Ionised Astrophysical Plasmas